Posted by Sebastian DEWAR

 Download your checklist to be ready to switch terminal emulators

-4. Threatened IAM Integration
+4. Threatened IAM Integration and SSO implementation

+IAMs are now following the same track that browsers did a few years ago.
 They are progressively deprecating access from code components running on the user’s device and restricting access to calls issued from web browsers.
-This means that in the near future, TN3270 emulators that rely on code components running on the user’s device will likely no longer be able to access IAMs for authentication and authorization.
+This means that that eventually, TN3270 terminal emulators which rely on code components running on the user’s device will likely no longer be able to access IAMs for authentication, authorization, and SSO purposes.

 secureAccess01

-5. No Access Audit Trail
+5. Access Audit Trail

-A modern web-based 3270 TE solution such as Virtel Web Access logs all 3270 application access origins in a central location, which provides security auditors the data they need to react to unauthorized access.
+A modern web-based 3270 emulation solution such as Virtel Web Access logs all 3270 application access origins in a central location, which provides security auditors the data they need to react to unauthorized access.

 Download your checklist to be ready to switch terminal emulators